 Planning / Zoning Department

 The Planning Department is responsible for guiding, directing, and reviewing land use development activities within Oshtemo Township.
-The department serves as Staff to the Planning Commission, Zoning Board of Appeals, Downtown Development Area Board, Parks Board, and is actively involved with the Township Board.
+The department serves as Staff to the Planning Commission, Zoning Board of Appeals, Downtown Development Area Board, South Drake Road Corridor Improvement Authority, and is actively involved with the Township Board.